-Lab printers support all users of the lab, so we ask that you limit your print jobs to 30 or less pages.
+Lab printers support all users of the lab, so we ask that you limit your print jobs to 30 or fewer pages.
 If you need to send large print jobs please consult the technical staff and they can help you print the job efficiently.
 You are urged to be conservative and print only what you need and do not abandon your print jobs.

 Some materials are not permitted to be printed:

 - Copyrighted material